dseichter/VATValidation/README.md

 Validate VAT numbers using the interfaces of BZSt, VIES and/or HMRC.
 Provides single or batch validation with support for CSV, XLSX and JSON.

+Binaries for Windows and Linux are available (see releases).

 ## Features

 * Graphical user interface